How can finance professionals act responsibility, but still meet business objectives? How does accounting information inform business decision making?

 This means that you are able to gain a professional qualification by taking fewer exams when you graduate, giving your career a head start.

 The four-year version of our BSc Accounting and Finance enables you to study abroad during your third year.
-The course content otherwise remains the same as the three-year version.
+In all other areas, this version of the course remains identical to the standard three-year variant.

 If you spend a full year abroad you'll only pay 15% of your usual tuition fee to Essex for that year.
 You won't pay any tuition fees to your host university